 Consider the following list of benefits and features for different kinds of communities, as well as institutions of higher learning:

-- An investment in our children.
+- An investment in our children and in education.
 Seventy-three percent of surveyed children ages 6-17 say they would read more if they found more books they enjoyed.
 The endowment’s biggest focus will be on traditional literacy—a prerequisite for children’s full participation as adults in the future workforce.
 In recent years, the number of K-12 librarians has actually declined despite extensive research showing how they can help boost academic achievement.
 So can recreational reading.
 With this in mind, children in public, private, charter, and parochial schools will all be able to access the related national collections via local public libraries and library Web sites.
 A caveat.
 Even well-stocked, well-financed libraries are not a cure-all, not a substitute for such efforts as early childhood education.
 But as vehicles for information and otherwise, they can complement the rest.
 Warren Buffett was a heavy reader when young, and today he spends four-fifths of his time awake reading books and other texts.
 One investment tome even “changed my whole life.”
 Let’s give our children the chance to find just the right books.
 What’s more, even students destined for blue-collar jobs will need to be able to understand documents such as technical manuals, and appropriate recreational reading can help pave the way.

 - More self-improvement, creativity, and pride.
 Libraries are tools for people to educate themselves, with guidance from librarians.
-Along the way, patrons can become more creative—a “must” for industrial designers and marketers and many others, not just artists.
+Along the way, library users can become more creative—a “must” for industrial designers and marketers and many others, not just artists.
 Rather than reducing pride as handouts do, libraries increase it.
 In individual accomplishments.
 And in family and community history.

 - Help with coping with financial and health issues and others (including drug use), especially with librarians working in partnership with appropriate specialists.
 Librarians can direct people to authoritative text and videos for guidance.
 Result?
 More self-help.
 Less dependence on government services, as well as less vulnerability to quacks and con artists of all kinds